Tax on Sale of Foreign Securities

 Long-term Capital Gain

-For computing the gain or Long-term capital gain from the sale of foreign securities the following should be followed:
+For computing the gain or Long-term capital gain from the sale of foreign securities, the following should be followed:

-Full value of consideration
+The full value of consideration

 Less: Indexed Cost of acquisition